merq312/StudentBlazorTF/README.md

 > dotnet run

-4. Run these commands in your terminal.
+4. Run these commands in your terminal while in the root of your project.

 > dotnet add package Microsoft.EntityFrameworkCore.Design